rapid7/insightconnect-plugins/paloalto_wildfire/help.md

 ### Get Report

-This action is used to query for an XML or pDF report for a particular sample.
+This action is used to query for an XML or PDF report for a particular sample.

 #### Input